A Study of Experimental Stereotactic Body Radiation Therapy (radiation treatment in a shorter amount of time) For Prostate Cancer

 - The prostate volume must be < 70 cc as reported at time of biopsy or by separate measure with ultrasound or other imaging modalities including magnetic resonance imaging (MRI) or computed tomography (CT) scan

 - Patients in active surveillance who elect to be treated are eligible if they meet protocol requirements

 - History and physical including a digital rectal exam 60 days prior to registration

 - Eastern Cooperative Oncology Group (ECOG) performance status 0-1 60 days prior to registration

-- MRI of pelvis (compliant with PIRADSv2 guidelines) within 90 days prior to registration
+- MRI of the prostate and pelvis (compliant with PIRADSv2.1 guidelines) within 1 year prior to registration

 - International prostate symptom score (IPSS) of < 15 21 days prior to registration

 - The patient must provide study-specific informed consent prior to study entry